sribalajig/closest-reporting-manager/README.txt

 	* You can add people to the organization by selecting "1".
 Once you add a person, you can see them in the org chart.

+	* You can check the nearest reporting manager for any two employees by selecting "2".
+You will be prompted for the names of the two employees.

 	* You can exit the shell by typing "e" in the main menu.

 	* If at any time you are stuck, press enter and you will be redirected to something sensible.